-- 10.1.4 Envelope to envelope contact in approximate level flight will generally not be penalized. - 10.1.5 (NOT USED)
+- 10.1.4 Envelope to envelope contact in approximate level flight will generally not be penalized. - 10.1.5 In case the competitor suffering the collision is not able to fly further tasks after the collision, the director may award him points for the lost tasks in that flight.
+(COH)